zooniverse/Data-digging/example_scripts/README.md

  - `get_workflow_info.py` - extracts information about a given workflow from a json and returns it as a list.
 Details:
     - meant to be imported: `from get_workflow_info import get_workflow_info`
-    - takes a dataframe containing the raw contents of a workflow export requested from the project builder
+    - takes dataframes containing the raw contents of workflow and workflow-contents exports requested from the project builder
     - returns a list of tasks and details about each of them.
 Details in the initial comments of the script.

  - `sessions_inproj_byuser.py` - computes classification and session statistics for classifiers.
 Run at the the command line without additional inputs to see the usage. *Output columns:*